 We slept around 3:30 AM and set my alarm at 6:00 AM so we can prepare.
 We were still so sleepy, but we booked a tour and we can’t miss it!
 We left around 7:00 AM, fortunately the meeting place is just 2 stops away from our guesthouse.

-Okay, I didn’t finish the Goblin series, but I love Gong Yoo!
-So I had to…
+Okay, I love Gong Yoo, so I had to…

 And my very supportive boyfriend told me to pose like this… (hiyang hiya ako sa mga dumadaan pero sabi nya go lang daw hahaha!)